All Episodes

 There are two quarterbacks out there right now that pretty much can be mauled.

-One's Vic and the other is Rothlassberger.
+One's Vic and the other is Rothlessberger.

-Rother's burger's been beat upside the head uh three or four times in each of the past two games, one of them with a broken nose.
+Rothlessberger's been beat up side to head three or four times in each of the past two games.

 They don't call it.

-Rothwasburger's been piled on.
+Rothlessberger's been piled on.

-They don't call one of the reasons is because the Steelers, Steelers players are all over the league.
+They don't call it, one of the reasons is because the Steelers, Steelers players are all over the league.

 The Stevers claimers are running around saying we're targeted.